Romania investigates man who posed as plastic surgeon

-BUCHAREST, Romania (AP) — Romanian authorities are investigating an Italian citizen who allegedly posed as a plastic surgeon in clinics around Bucharest.
+BUCHAREST, Romania (AP) — Authorities in Romania are investigating an Italian citizen who allegedly posed as a plastic surgeon in clinics around Bucharest.

 The College of Medics said Tuesday that it hadn’t issued Matteo Politi, who used the alias Matthew Mode, with a license to practice.

-Romanian health authorities, which must also issue a separate permit to doctors, say he was given one after submitting a fake diploma claiming he’d qualified as a doctor in Kosovo.
+Romanian health authorities, who must also issue a separate permit to doctors, say he was given one in March 2018 after submitting a fake diploma claiming he’d qualified as a doctor in Kosovo.

-Libertatea newspaper reported that a nurse became suspicious saying he didn’t know how to wash his hands properly.
+Libertatea newspaper reported that a nurse became suspicious, saying he didn’t know how to wash his hands or put on surgical gloves properly.
+In one case, a nurse reported that a breast implant surgery lasted four hours instead of one.

 Most Read Local Stories